 During my career I served in various leadership positions including as the Founding Chair of United Educators RRG; the NAICU board; as a congressionally appointed member of the National Commission on College Costs and the NACUBO College Cost Task Force.
 I was able to help member institutions structure numerous financings of equipment and buildings and to form several consortiums for the purchase of goods and services important to colleges and universities.

 I served on boards like California Casualty Indemnity Exchange, Centro Infantil de Los Angeles and Patronado Pro Ninos.
-I currently chair the Regents of the Samuel Merritt University an innovative health science university in Northern California.
+I chaired the Regents of the Samuel Merritt University an innovative health science university in Northern California for seven years and also the search committee which selected the University’s current president.

 I have two grown children and five grandchildren.